Skip to content ↓

 Phonics and Early Reading

-At Aughton Junior Academy phonics is taught from Foundation Stage 2 through to Year 2 using a systematic, synthetic approach.
-Aughton Junior Academy follows the ACET Phonics Scheme.
+At Aughton Junior Academy phonics is taught from Foundation Stage 2 through to Year 2 using a systematic, synthetic approach following the ACET Phonics Scheme.

-Discrete phonics lessons take place daily across Foundation Stage and Key Stage 1.
-For Phase 1 (taught in FS1) children will complete activities in small groups that develop their speaking and listening skills and lay the foundations for the phonic work which starts in Phase 2.
+For children accessing Phase 1 phonics, children will complete activities in small groups that develop their speaking and listening skills and lay the foundations for the phonic work which starts in Phase 2.
 The emphasis during Phase 1 is to get children attuned to the sounds around them and ready to begin developing oral blending and segmenting skills.
-Children will use Phase 1 books to orally tell stories.
+Children will use Phase 1 books to tell stories orally.

 Lessons for Phases 2 to 5 follow the structure of ‘Review, Teach, Practise, Apply’ to ensure that children are consolidating phonic knowledge and skills over time and that they are able to apply them in context.
 During lessons there are opportunities for discussing new vocabulary and ensuring letter formation is correct.